Fine-Grained Uncertainty Quantification for Long-Form Language Model Outputs: A Comparative Study: Limitations

 \subsection{Fine-Grained Scorer Families}

 In contrast to traditional black-box UQ, where the semantic consistency function directly compares an original response with sampled responses, fine-grained adaptations perform comparisons on granular units obtained via the decomposition function $\delta_g$ with $g\in\{\text{sent},\text{claim}\}$.
 We categorize fine-grained black-box UQ into four families of scorers: unit-response scorers, matched-unit scorers, unit-QA scorers, and graph-based scorers.
+Each family encompasses one or more existing methods as special cases and admits extensions through alternative semantic consistency functions and granularities.
+Table~\ref{tab:novelty_table} summarizes the novelty status of each scorer configuration.
 Detailed definitions follow.